 Etobicoke Suzuki Music is a nonprofit, co-operatively run school that was founded in 1982.
 It is recognized as one

 of the first and finest Suzuki programs in Canada.
 ESM has an enrolment of over 100 students between the ages of

 Our faculty members have extensive and specialized training in the Suzuki method, acquired in Canada, the USA, and

 Japan.
 Our teachers are all accomplished musicians and perform in various orchestras and professional ensembles.

 What We Provide

-- Suzuki Early Childhood music classes for babies and toddlers from birth to 4years and their caregivers, using a variety of rhythm instruments, finger plays and songs to develop the child's musical ability in all
+- Suzuki Sprouts (Suzuki Early Childhood) music classes for babies and toddlers from birth to 4 years old and their

-- Instruction in violin, viola & cello for children aged 3 and up
+- Instruction in violin, viola, and cello for children ages 3 and up (Core Program).

-- A private lesson and a group class each week for each student with their parent
+- A private lesson and a group class each week for every Core Program student with their parent.

-- Two full school group concerts, solo recitals and a full day workshop with guest teachers
+- Two full-school group concerts, multiple solo recitals, and an all-day workshop with guest teachers.

-- An enrichment program of other classes – rhythmic reading, ensembles and theory
+- An enrichment program including classes such as rhythmic reading, orchestras, Fiddle Club, and music theory.

-- Opportunities to perform in groups and solo for community groups (seniors, schools, etc.).
+- Opportunities to perform in groups and as soloists for community groups (retirement homes, schools, etc).

-- Private lessons are scheduled between the parent and the teacher
+- Private lessons are scheduled between the parent and their studio teacher.

 Where We Are Located

 ESM group classes, enrichment classes, Sprouts classes, and most of our performance events are held in Etobicoke at

 PLAST Huculak Centre, 516 The Kingsway (at Kipling Ave, parking in rear of building).